-Nothing’s more exhilarating than the smell of cinnamon rolls baking in the oven… except the smell of CHOCOLATE cinnamon rolls baking in the oven.
+Nothing’s more wonderful than the smell of cinnamon rolls baking in the oven… except the smell of CHOCOLATE cinnamon rolls baking in the oven.
 This recipe is a perfect example of how adding chocolate makes everything better.
+And it's perfectly fine to use that ultra-convenient crescent-roll dough.
+The truth is it's pretty darn delicious.

 4 tbsp butter, softened